slovensko-digital/avm-service/README.md

-# AVM - Microservice
+# AVM Service

-This is a stateless service intended to be used in combination with AutogramMicroservice Server API.
+This is a stateless microservice intended to be used in combination with AVM Server.

 ## How to run it